openedx/edx-platform/openedx/core/lib/docs/how_tos/logging-and-monitoring-expected-errors.rst

 By default, this will provide an ``error_expected`` custom attribute for every expected error.
 This custom attribute can be used in the following ways:

 * Alert conditions can exclude or include expected errors as necessary.
-* The value of the custom attribute includes the error name and message, which may help in diagnosing an unexpected scenario.
+* The value of the custom attribute includes the error module and class name.
+* The message of the expected error can be found in the ``error_expected_message`` custom attribute, which may also help in diagnosing an unexpected scenario.

 Additionally, a subset of these errors will also have an ``error_ignored`` custom attribute if the error is configured as ignored.